Portugal's Douro River

 Explore Madrid and the Douro River while enjoying a cruise aboard AmaVida.

 Discover Portugal’s Douro River Valley—a region renowned for its port wine, steeply terraced vineyards, and timeless villages—during the autumn grape harvest.
 Begin your journey in Madrid to peruse the art collections of the famous Prado, Thyssen-Bornemisza, and a walking tour then travel north to Salamanca, city of golden sandstone.
 Board your riverboat in Vega de Terrón and step back in time as you cruise along the gentle, winding Douro River.
-You'll visit the medieval fortified village of Castelo Rodrigo and enjoy an evening tasting at a quinta (wine-producing estate) in Favaios.
-Other highlights include the hilltop church of Nossa Senhora dos Remédios in Lamego and an after-hours tour of the Douro Museum in Régua.
+Visit the medieval fortified village of Castelo Rodrigo and walk the pilgrimage steps at the Shrine of our Lady of Remedies in Lamego.
+Our itinerary features special visits and meals exclusive to this sailing, including a sumptuous luncheon at a Michelin-starred restaurant and visit to the the Amadeo de Souza-Cardoso Museum in Amarante; dinner at Quinta do Portal—a centuries-old, prize-winning boutique winery with modern cellars by Pritzker Prize winning architect Álvaro Siza; and a garden tour and Vinho Verde tasting at Quinta da Aveleda in Penafiel.
 In coastal Oporto explore the eclectic architecture, from the Romanesque buildings of the Old City to the 21st-century Casa da Música, designed by Rem Koolhaas.
 An optional extension to Lisbon is also offered.

 September 26— New York, Madrid, Spain